roshaniayu/IN6227-Data-Mining-Assignments/README.md

 **Objective**: Use an association rules mining tool (I use Orange 3) and compare it to the brute-force approach.<br/>
 **Dataset**: Bakery Sales Dataset retrieved from Kaggle (https://www.kaggle.com/datasets/akashdeepkuila/bakery)

+## Assignment 3

+**Objective**: Use K-means algorithm and run it to demonstrate the results of good and bad choices of initial centroids.<br/>
+**Dataset**: Introvert, Extrovert & Ambivert Classification retrieved from Kaggle (https://www.kaggle.com/datasets/miadul/introvert-extrovert-and-ambivert-classification)